shopware5/devdocs/source/blog/_posts/2015-07-23-cross-cutting.md

  and the PubSub pattern.

 ### Observer pattern
-In case of the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern) our `Cart` class would maintain a list of dependents and notify them about relevant events.
+In case of the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), our `Cart` class would maintain a list of dependencies, and notify them about relevant events.

 ```
 class Cart